PratikSitapara22/Pratik_Sitapara.github.io/README.md

 Welcome to my portfolio!
-I'm Pratik Sitapara, an Engineer passionate about solving real-life problems with AI and developing real-world applications.
-With a strong background in Smart Energy Systems and two years of experience in AI, I have developed skills in Python Programming, IoT, and Generative AI Technologies.
-I have a deep interest in research work and thrive on solving complex challenges, optimizing performance, and ensuring solutions are efficient, scalable, and impactful.
-My structured work approach, strong collaboration skills, and commitment to clear documentation enable seamless communication with teams and clients.
+I’m Pratik Sitapara, an AI Researcher and Engineer passionate about building intelligent systems that connect Artificial Intelligence, Energy, and Sustainability.
+I specialize in designing AI-driven frameworks that make technology more efficient, ethical, and impactful.
+My expertise spans Generative AI, RAG systems, AI Agents, Python development, and IoT, combined with a strong foundation in Smart Energy Systems and Engineering.
+I enjoy transforming complex, interdisciplinary challenges into practical solutions through research, collaboration, and clear communication.

+Currently, I’m pursuing my PhD at the University of Oldenburg, exploring how Large Language Models (LLMs) can enhance sustainability reporting and responsible innovation.
+I’m deeply motivated by curiosity, adaptability, and the belief that AI—when designed thoughtfully—can accelerate the global shift toward a sustainable future. 🌍

-🚀 I am currently open to new opportunities where I can contribute my knowledge in AI-driven solutions and Energy.
+🚀 I am open to exploring new opportunities where I can contribute my knowledge in AI-driven solutions and sustainability.
 Feel free to explore my work and connect—I look forward to collaborating and innovating together!

 ---